VishishtSharma/SyntheticGAN/README.md

 preparing the data as per our requirements, using them to generate mask layers and finally translating the masks to output synthetic images

+This Project is an re-implementation of the paper " Mohandoss, Tharun Kulkarni, Aditya Northrup, Daniel Mwebaze, Ernest Alemohammad, Hamed.
+(2020).
+Generating Synthetic Multi-spectral Satellite Imagery from Sentinel-2 "